kigkosa/ALL-README/polygon-itempack.md

 Some weapon models cannot be crafted into specific weapons, such as the trident, because the trident is a game-defined entity set as is.

+Default Resourcepack
+Armor: If you are using other packs from Polygony, please combine them in the Shader yourself.

+CustommodelData ID: You are using the Default Resourcepack along with other packs from Polygony, please change the CustomModelsData numbers yourself.